toshivc/O_C-Phazerville/README.md

 ## A continuation of the Hemisphere Suite.

-Benisphere takes the suite in a new direction, adding new applets and some enhancements to existing ones, while also removing o_C style apps to make space for these changes.
+Benisphere takes the Hemisphere Suite in a new direction, adding new applets and some enhancements to existing ones, while also removing o_C style apps to make space for these changes.

 ### An alternate firmware to an alternate firmware??